 The percentage of global GDP contributed by emerging economies eclipsed that from developed economies several years ago.

-Sources: International Monetary Fund (IMF) and Wells Fargo Investment Institute, as of December 31, 2023.
-Developed economies and emerging economies based on IMF World Economic Outlook country classification.
+Sources: International Monetary Fund (IMF) and Wells Fargo Investment Institute, as of December 31, 2022.
 GDP=gross domestic product.
 The percentage of GDP data is based on PPP (purchasing power parity) numbers.
-Purchasing power parity is a currency conversion rate that equalizes the purchasing power of different currencies.
-It's a way to compare the price levels of goods and services across countries.

 4. Maintain alignment to the plan